vijethmoudgalya/data_impute/README.md

+# Data_impute
-# Data_impute - Data imputataion library for pandas dataframes
+## Data imputation library for pandas data-frame
-Data_impute is a data imputataion library which imputes the missing data in the dataframe.
+Data_impute is a data imputation library which imputes the missing data in the data-frame.
 # Overview
-data_impute performs the following operations on the pandas dataframes
+data_impute performs the following operations on the pandas data-frames

-- imputes contionous missing data
+### Imputes contentious missing data
-\n a.
-Mean Imputataion
-\n b.
-Mode Imputataion
+- Mean Imputation
+- Mode Imputation
-\n c.
-Median Imputation
+- Median Imputation
-\n d.
-RandomSampleImputation
-\n e. endOfDistributionImputation
+- Random Sample Imputation
+- end Of Distribution Imputation

-- imputes categorical missing data
+### Imputes categorical missing data
--a. frequentCategoryImputation
--b. captureNaNwithFeatureImputation
--c. captureNaNwithCategoryImputation
+- frequent Category Imputation
+- capture NaN with Feature Imputation
+- capture NaN with Category Imputation

 # Usage
 In the following paragraphs, I am going to describe how you can get and use Data Impute for your own projects.